 Length Limitations

-Excluding motions filed under Fed.
-R. Civ.
-P. 56 or 65, all motions, objections (including objections to the recommendations or orders of United States Magistrate Judges), responses, and briefs shall not exceed 4,000 words.
+Excluding motions filed under Federal Rule of Civil Procedure 56 or 65, all motions, objections (including objections to the recommendations or orders of United States Magistrate Judges), responses, and briefs shall not exceed 4,000 words.
 Reply briefs shall not exceed 2,700 words.
 If a party elects to file more than one Rule 12(b) motion, the motions and response briefs shall not exceed 4,000 words total for all such motions/briefs (not each such motion/brief) filed by each party; reply briefs shall not exceed 2,700 words total.

 Motions for summary judgment or partial summary judgment, motions for preliminary injunction, and related response briefs shall not exceed 5,500 words.
 Reply briefs shall not exceed 2,700 words.
 If a party elects to file more than one Rule 56 motion, the motions and response briefs shall not exceed 5,500 words total for all such motions/briefs (not each such motion/brief) filed by each party; reply briefs shall not exceed 2,700 words total.

-These type-volume limitations shall exclude the caption, signature block, and certificate of service.
+These type-volume limitations shall include footnotes, but shall exclude the caption, signature block, certificate of service, and certificate of compliance with the applicable type-volume limitations.
 Motions and opening briefs shall be combined and shall be considered one paper for purposes of type-volume limitations.

-Each pleading must contain a separate statement, immediately after the signature block, certifying that the pleading complies with the applicable type-volume limitations set forth in these Practice Standards (e.g., “I hereby certify that the foregoing pleading complies with the type-volume limitation set forth in Judge Domenico’s Practice Standard III.A.1.”).
+Each pleading must contain a separate statement, immediately after the signature block, certifying that the pleading complies with the applicable type-volume limitations set forth in these Practice Standards (e.g., “I hereby certify that the foregoing pleading complies with the type-volume limitation set forth in Judge Domenico’s Practice Standard III(A)(1).”).

 A party may file a motion to exceed the word limitation explaining the reasons why additional words are necessary.
 Any such motion shall be filed no later than three business days before the date the motion, response, reply, or other paper is due.